 Sustainability

 Gemmate Technologies assessed and compared, by means of tailored environmental indicators, the emissions and the mass/energy balance related to the production of novel materials for the cathode synthesis.
-As existing databases do not contain the data for the production of the innovative cathodic material studied in the project, this information will be collected on the basis of the lab synthesis experiments in combination with literature search.
-These analysis allow the consortium to formulate full LCA for the complete cell.
+As existing databases do not contain the data for the production of the innovative cathodic material studied in the project, this information were collected on the basis of the lab synthesis experiments in combination with literature search.
+These analyses allow the consortium to formulate full LCA for the complete cell.